 Chypre by Carrément Belle

 In our Collection, this family is therefore represented by our chypre perfume ïōdé.
 Its composition releases a marine scent with a floral heart that combines jasmine, lily-of-the-valley and rose.
 Sandalwood, patchouli and amber finally bring it a soothing and woody wake.
 This fragrance was created as an eau de parfum and then declined in a pure perfume even more intense.
 But you can also savor its marine notes at home thanks to its scented candle or incenses, to escape to the open sea without leaving your sofa!
+To preserve this marine freshness, you can also turn to our festive and citrusy fragrance alõ.
+This composition has been thought as a real cocktail of gin and spices, to be savored with your feet in the water.
+We find marine and citrus notes, which vanish in a warm and woody base thanks to vetiver.

 The origins of chypre perfume